raspberrypilearning/3D-scene/en/step_4.md

 --- task ---
 Use the **Paint Editor** to create any additional sprites that you need as scenery.
 This could be hills or mountain in the distance, or objects much closer such as trees or flowers.

-Think about whether you want to create your scenery as one sprite or whether you want sprites to move through and behind the 3D scenery by creating separate scenery sprites.
+Think about whether you want to create your scenery as one sprite OR whether you want sprites to move through and behind the 3D scenery by creating separate scenery sprites.

 --- collapse ---
 ---